 I didn’t plan to become a photographer.
 I just needed somewhere to put the feelings.

-I’m Erin.
-I travel around Australia with my family, camera always within reach, chasing connection in unexpected places.
-I left a career that no longer fit so I could build something slower, truer—for my kids, for myself.
+I left a career that no longer fit so I could build something slower, truer, for my kids, for myself.
+I am travelling around Australia, camera always within reach, chasing connection in unexpected places.

 My work is part documentary, part diary.
 I’m not after perfection.
 I’m after what’s real.
 The cracks, the light, the in-between moments that don’t ask to be seen, but matter anyway.